inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 of ordering, I'd probably move this paragraph before the one before so that there is an explanation of how the hospital system operates in itself and how EMAP complements it with RabbitMQ)

-Our RabbitMQ is also configured to backup running queues to disk.
-This avoids data loss in the case of a RabbitMQ failure.
+Messages are sent to the RabbitMQ in batches.
+As it is also configured to backup running queues to disk, this avoids data loss in the case of a RabbitMQ failure.
+The current batch is backed up, and following messages are still retained by the sending microservice.
 This does have some minor performance implications but these were deemed small enough to be negligible in our case.
 Since we know the general size of messages being sent we mitigated the use of disk space by configuring length limits on our queues.
 We have abstracted away the interaction with RabbitMQ in the code into a shared library that we use to ensure that bug fixes in the interaction are propagated to all applications.